-I was a co-founder in the creation of one of the liquor industry's most successful brands in the 21st century.
-The brand was built on my passion for innovation and raising bourbon to a higher art form and transforming its "good ol' boy" culture to one that was all inclusive.
+I did not always think of myself as a co-founder of Bulleit; yet, I was with the company since day one, My participation was integral, critical, and pivotal in the creation of one of the liquor industry's most successful brands in the 21st century.
+The Bulleit brand was built on my passion for innovation and raising bourbon to a higher art form and transforming its "good ol' boy" culture to one that was all inclusive.

-I did not grow up with ready access to art; therefore the Sunday New York Times was my local MOMA.
-I used to collect the full page ads from the New York Times as a kid and I often pulled the Absolut™ ads for my files.
-When my father began discussing selling a bourbon he began with a generic name (Thoroughbred) I urged him to use our last name instead.
-I pitched the idea of a bourbon that was "as cool and innovative as the Absolut™ vodka campaign."
-I discussed with him at length what I felt that would entail: a modern label with a different color palette, an old made new easily held bottle, and a marketing campaign that went beyond typical Kentucky imagery.
-I was a sophomore in high school at the time.
+I did not grow up with ready access to art.
+Therefore the Sunday New York Times served as my local MOMA.
+I used to collect the full page ads and display the Absolut™ ads on my walls.
+When my father began discussing bourbon as a career change he liked the generic name "Thoroughbred Kentucky Bourbon."
+I urged him to use our last name instead.
+I pitched the idea of a bourbon that was "as cool and innovative as the Absolut™ vodka campaign.

 Later, I graduated with a BA from Smith College with an Art major and Women Studies minor and later I obtained an MA from New York University.
 While at college, I continued to consult on the Bulleit brand, and after graduation I was the first and only employee of the Bulleit Distilling Company prior to it being acquired by Seagrams.